jconorgrogan/Informational-Constructivism/README.md

 *   The IC perspective examines the internal structure of specific low-`L` (highly prevalent) observer-shapes (`G_Ω`).
 It focuses on how their internally defined ordering `f` corresponds to "experiential paths" (`P`) which themselves must possess low-cost structural properties.

 **7.3.
 Synthesis:**
 *   Both perspectives describe aspects of a single, unified, timeless, static structure.
-"Process," "time," and "cause and effect" are interpretations of orderings and structural properties *within* observer-shapes.
+"Process," "time," and "cause and effect" are interpretations of orderings and structural properties *within* observer-shapes, much like the narrative of a film is an ordered property of the static sequence of frames on the reel.

 **7.4.
 The Core Logic Chain (Simplified):**
     **Distinctions Can Be Made (AME 0.1)**